A Taste of Ethiopia: Culture, Food, and People

 Every other year, the Corvallis Sister Cities Association-Gondar (CSCA-G) hosts an evening Ethiopian dinner, “A Taste of Ethiopia: Food, Culture, and People.”
 The Ethiopian culture and food are shared with approximately 150+ guests who are welcomed with an Ethiopian shoulder-to-shoulder greeting and invited to enjoy the food, costumes, pictures, and information about the lives of Ethiopians both in their country and within the United States of America.

-Our most recent dinner in January 2020 consisted of a variety of dishes such as, misir wot (red lentils), tikel gomen (cabbage, carrots, potatoes), kik alicia wot (split pea), Sega wot (spicy beef) all served with injera bread, and prepared by are committed and skilled cook, Yodit (Judy) Tadesse (left) and her assisant,
+Our last dinner was scheduled in January 2020, prior to the coronavirus pandemic.
+The dinner consisted of a variety of dishes such as, misir wot (red lentils), tikel gomen (cabbage, carrots, potatoes), kik alicia wot (split pea), Sega wot (spicy beef) all served with injera bread, and prepared by are committed and skilled cook, Yodit (Judy) Tadesse (left) and her assisant,

 In addition to the delicious meal, a short presentation was made describing recently completed and current work projects.
 In addition, guests can buy traditional Ethiopian items brought back from Gondar by members who have traveled there on projects.
 Several other partnering agencies and organizations provide displays and information about their work in Ethiopia as well.

 Funds raised from these dinners support on-going educational projects and create supported relationships between our sister city, Gondar, and Corvallis that include:

 - encouraging visitors from Gondar to Corvallis and members and friends from Corvallis to Gondar.

 - funding and supplying teaching materials and classroom aides, curriculum textbooks, young adult books and early childhood readers for school libraries.